GeekRanters/project1/README.md

 work in the console.
 All I had to do then was glue it together with a nice looking UI.
 * **HTML and CSS can be easy.** But I feel I should spend some more time (over the :christmas_tree: break?) playing around with it so I can create simple wireframes more quickly - such as a 3 by 3 grid with some additional text and a button.
+* **Local storage.** I tweaked the game so that it will remember whose turn it was and what the scores were.
+Achieving this using local storage is something I figured out on my own.

 ## Most proud of ...